 Asthma attack (asthma suddenly gets worse)

-• Sounding very wheezy
+- Sounding very wheezy

-• Having a tight chest
+- Having a tight chest

-• Finding it hard to breath
+- Finding it hard to breath

-For more information on how to beat asthma please visit the Beat Asthma website qrcode_www.beatasthma.co.uk (2).png
+For more information on how to beat asthma please visit the Beat Asthma website

 If your child has any of the following:

-• Too breathless to talk / eat or drink
+- Breathing very fast, too breathless to talk, eat or drink

-• Working hard to breathe, drawing in of the muscles below the rib, unable to talk or noisy breathing (grunting)
+- Working hard to breathe, drawing in of the muscles below the rib, or noisy breathing (grunting)

-• Becomes pale, blue, mottled and/or unusually cold to touch
+- Is pale, blue, mottled or feels unusually cold to touch

-• Difficult to wake up, very sleepy or confused
+- Difficult to wake up, very sleepy or confused

-• Has a fit (seizure)
+- Has a fit (seizure)

-• Develops a rash that does not disappear with pressure and seems unwell (see the 'Glass Test')
+- Has a rash that does not go away with pressure (the 'Glass Test')

 Ring 999 immediately for help.
-Give 10 puffs of blue (salbutamol) reliever inhaler every 10 minutes until ambulance arrives
+Give 10 puffs of blue (salbutamol) reliever inhaler every 10 minutes until ambulance arrives.

-Keep child in upright position and reassure them
+Keep child in upright position and reassure them.

 If your child has any of the following:

-• Breathing a bit faster than normal or working a bit harder to breathe
+- Breathing a bit faster than normal or working a bit harder to breathe

-• Dry skin, lips, tongue or looking pale
+Dry skin, lips, tongue

-• Not had a wee or wet nappy in last 12 hours
+- Not had a wee in last 8 hours

-• Sleepy or not responding normally
+- Sleepy or not responding normally

-• Getting worse or you are worried about them
+- Getting worse or you are worried about them

-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest Emergency Department
+If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features

-If your child has none of the above:
+If none of the above features are present

 Watch them closely for any change and look out for any red or amber symptoms